 Our timetable changes have focused on slight changes to running times.
 Our new timetables have more realistic running times.
 In the past, the running time of services was often longer than scheduled, for example, trains would arrive 15 minutes after arrival times shown on the timetable, due to speed restrictions or other factors holding services up.
 Time has now been added to particular spots where services have been losing time due to speed restrictions, plus we've been making travel times through certain sections more realistic.

 This will also allow Wairarapa services to better slot into allocated spaces between services south of Upper Hutt, reducing conflict with Hutt Valley line services.

-We are now in the summer season when hot weather will also cause delays to trains.
+In the summer season, hot weather can cause delays to trains.
 The hotter weather may see speed restrictions in place if tracks become heated and there is a risk that they are out of alignment.
 The rail network is monitored by a remote system, which measures the temperature of the track and the air temperature.
 When these reach a certain point, usually 40°C, heat inspections are carried out.
 Temporary speed restrictions are introduced in selected locations as a precautionary measure.